BeardedFish/ini-rw/README.md

 ```

 ### Reading A `.ini` File
 To get a key under a specific section use the `GetKey()` function.
 This function takes two string parameters.
 The first parameter is the section name of where the key is stored and the second parameter is the name of the key.
-If the key is found in the INI file under that specified section, an `IniRW::IniKey` pointer is returned.
+If the key is found in the `.ini` file under that specified section, an `IniRW::IniKey` pointer is returned.

 To read the value of the key, you must dereference the pointer and use the `GetValue()` function which returns a string.
 If the key is not found, a null pointer is returned.
 ```cpp